Last Updated on August 25, 2022 by

 Suboxone is primarily used as a withdrawal management tool, as part of a more comprehensive treatment program for opiate addictions.
 Sometimes Suboxone is prescribed for a long-term “maintenance” strategy for opiate cessation.
 However, when used as a bridge medication, Suboxone is easier to taper from than other opiates, especially after short-term use.11

 There is a “ceiling effect” that accompanies daily use of Suboxone, where the euphoric opioid effects initially increase with each daily dose, until these effects level off, even if the dose is increased.
 This is thought to help reduce the risk of Suboxone abuse.

 Suboxone has acquired a number of street or slang names, such as Sobos, Sub, Stops, Box or Boxes, Oranges, and Saboxin.
 Buprenorphine might be called “Bupe” on the street market.

 Side effects while taking Suboxone are similar to other opiates, such as heroin, but are generally milder.
-These can include:

 The following information covers various options for quitting opiates, including Suboxone, Subutex, or Methadone, removing the need for long time use as the means to reach your sobriety goals.

 IMPORTANT: For an abuser, relapse brings the very real possibility of death by overdose.
 This is, at least in part, because tolerance to opiates will decrease with abstinence.
 What Suboxone can do is reduce the likelihood of relapse and thereby lower the risk of overdose and accidental death.
 However, there is more to understand about using Suboxone.